hakuhodo-technologies/scope-rl/FrequentlyAskedQuestions.md

 # Frequently Asked Questions

-Q. xxx environment does not work on OFRL.
+Q. xxx environment does not work on SCOPE-RL.
 How should we fix it?

-A. OFRL is compatible to Open AI Gym API, specifically for `gym>=0.26.0`, which works as follows.
+A. SCOPE-RL is compatible with OpenAI Gym API, specifically for `gym>=0.26.0`, which works as follows.
 ```Python
 obs, info = env.reset(), False
 while not done: